Family tree for Alfred the Great showing:

 King Alfred the Great was born in 849, the 5th son of King Aethelwulf of Wessex and Osburh at Wantage, Berkshire.
 Alfred was not expected to become King since he had four elder brothers.
 In 853 he was taken to Rome to be confirmed by the Pope and it is likely that he was being prepared for a life in the Church.
 He made a second trip to Rome two years later with his father.

-From the time of his accession Wessex was under repeated Viking attacks.
-Alfred bought them off in 872 but they soon returned.
-The Archbishop of Canterbury complained that Alfred was using church money to pay off the Vikings.
+Wessex continued to be repeatedly attacked by the Vikings.
+In 872 Alfred paid them off but they soon returned and demanded further payments.
+In 877, the Archbishop of Canterbury complained that Alfred was using church money to pay off the Vikings.
 After the Viking force devastated Chippenham, Alfred lost the support of the Witan and fled to the Somerset marshes.

 Alfred and the Cakes Legend